adrientoub/file-explorer/README.md

 ## Setup

+We provide 2 ways to install this project on your server, using your server directly or using Docker.

+### Directly

 To configure and launch it you need a few things:

 * Install a recent ruby version on your computer